MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 The core of data design includes efficiently storing and managing foundational data.
 This approach ensures that data can be augmented to achieve the highest level of relevance.

-A simplistic AI strategy might involve querying the source data for each user interaction.
+A simple AI strategy might involve querying the source data for each user interaction.
 However, this approach isn't practical because of the high costs and complexities of direct data source interactions.
 Instead, you should repurpose source data as a copy in an index that's optimized for search and retrieval.
 This approach aims to improve the model's comprehension and its ability to generate relevant responses.

 Consider a banking workload that stores details related to user bank accounts and preferences, financial transactions, in a data store.
 In a generative AI scenario that uses a RAG pattern, grounding data is created and indexed with context so that the model can give relevant responses.
 For instance, by providing relevant data about user transactions for context during inferencing, the model can answer questions related to the user's spending patterns in the last quarter.